 5 things not to forget when planning your garden

-There are five things that everyone forgets when planning their vegetable garden.
-There’s a lot to consider—from what to grow where to the finer details that will make your garden easier and more enjoyable.
+There are 5 key things that everyone forgets when planning their vegetable garden.
+Can you guess them?
+There’s a lot to consider—from choosing where to put your plants to selecting perfect companions for them.
 Let’s get a good start and find out what NOT to forget!

 1. Consider Where Sun and Shade Fall

 Where sun and shade fall is an essential consideration because it will determine how quickly and healthily your crops will grow.
 Almost all vegetables grow best in 6 to 8 hours of full sun in all but the hottest regions.
 But also consider where the sunniest spots are.
 In these spots, you should plant your warmth–loving crops like tomatoes and peppers.

 Spend some time in your garden and make a note of where the sunshine falls at different times of the day, and consider how this will change over the course of the year.
 Remember, shade cast by deciduous trees in summer won’t be there after they have shed their leaves in autumn, which is good news for winter crops like kale, spring cabbage and Asian greens.